ZawojWeb/dark-mode-in-react/README.md

-Just simple implementation in React of switch between light and dark mode.
+Just simple implementation of switch between light and dark mode in React.